3D Printing: Bambu Labs

 5. Select filament type and colour.

-3. Make sure the colour you have sliced for is correct.
+5.3 Make sure the colour you have sliced for is correct.
+Colour can be changed via the numbered box immediately left of the filament dropdown.
 Speak to a technician if you’re unsure.

 8. Export plate - In the “print plate” drop down, select “Export plate sliced file” and name your file with the following convention: